WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module5_Functional_Annotation/Module5a_Functional_profiling.md

 metabolic potential, allowing researchers to determine which specific organism encodes particular genes or pathways.
 This complements community-level functional profiling tools such as HUMAnN by linking function directly to reconstructed genomes.
-The output files (e.g., GFF, GBK, TSV, FAA) can be used for pathway analysis, comparative genomics, and integration with other functional databases.
+The output files (e.g., FAA, GFF, GBK, TSV) can be used for pathway analysis, comparative genomics, and integration with other functional databases.

 ### References: